kenweechin/recipe-app/README.md

     * Add env.py and ‘pycache/’ directory to .gitignore

 * Requirements.txt and Procfile
-    * Create a requirements.txt file, which will list all of the Python dependencies by typing the following in the command line interface:
+    * Create a requirements.txt file, which will list all of the Python dependencies by typing the following in the command-line interface:

         $ pip freeze > requirements.txt
-    * Create a Procfile, which is a specific type of file that tells Heroku how to run our project by typing the following the command line interface:
+    * Create a Procfile, which is a specific type of file that tells Heroku how to run our project by typing the following command-line interface:

         $ echo web: python app.py > Procfile